ErrorxCode/OTP-Verification-Api/README.md

 ### Pros
 - Lightweight, hence easy to use
 - Free & No account needed
-- Backup/Mirror servers, in case of emergency.
+- 3 Backup servers, in case of emergency or quota reached.
 - Require Almost zero knowledge, just one word to wright.
 - Open source, hence anyone can contribute

-### Cons / Limitations [only email]
+### Cons / Limitations
-- By SERVER_MAIN, you can request only 100 OTPs/hour & 200 a day.
-- By SERVER_MIRROR, you can send 100 OTP a day but 500/month.
+- You can request OTP via mail only limited number of times per day
 - SMS Verification is only for Android users.
+- The server will only accepts limited no. of OTP request made via email. doesn't matter who is using it, it will be counted by the server for everyone 🤐

+***I will fix these issue in next release, if I get enough support***.

 ## Implimentation
 Add maven to your root build.gradle